-- 105. The order may authorise any or all of the matters listed in section 28(4).
-As well as authorising the search of the child, the order may also authorise the search of premises (as defined in subsection (7)), the search of a vehicle (also defined in that subsection and including vessels), and the seizure of anything found during the search. - 106.
+- 115. The sheriff must also be satisfied that evidence relevant to the investigation of the child's behaviour may be found on the child, in premises or in a vehicle. - 116.
+When considering these matters, the sheriff must have regard to the nature and seriousness of the child's behaviour and to whether making the order (and, therefore, authorising the search) is appropriate in the circumstances, including, but not restricted to, the child's age. - 117.
+The order may authorise any or all of the matters listed in section 28(4).
+As well as authorising the search of the child, the order may also authorise the search of premises (as defined in subsection (7)), the search of a vehicle (also defined in that subsection and including vessels), and the seizure of anything found during the search. - 118.
 Section 61 of the Bill has the effect that a constable carrying out a search under the authority of an order under section 28 may use reasonable force in doing so.
-Use of reasonable force, in relation to premises, includes the power to overcome locks and other things that might hinder the constable in gaining entry. - 107.
-Where the constable opens and searches unoccupied premises, section 28(6) requires the constable to secure the premises on completing the search. - 108.
+Use of reasonable force, in relation to premises, includes the power to overcome locks and other things that might hinder the constable in gaining entry.
+65 - 119.
+Where the constable opens and searches unoccupied premises, section 28(6) requires the constable to secure the premises on completing the search. - 120.
 Where the sheriff makes an order authorising the search of a child under 12, the constable must give notice of it, and a copy of it, to the child and a parent of the child (if the constable is able to do).
 The child must also be given an explanation of the order in a way that the child will be able to understand.